valdelama/valdelama/content/blog/design-process.md

 8. How will we measure success? (metrics/revenue strategy)
 9. What factors are critical to success? (solution requirements)

-These are not questions that a product designer should feel compelled to answer but this the sort of information that you want to have at your disposal so that you can make more relevant and informed design decisions.
+These are not questions that a product designer should feel compelled to answer but this is the sort of information that you want to have at your disposal so that you can make more relevant and informed design decisions.
 ## Propose a solution

 **Create a simple product specification, a simple product spec. is more likely to be read and maintained.** I break this document down into three categories: